MikeDigitize/Animator-ES6/README.md

     .then(function(elements) {

     /**
-      * Any sequenced elements are passed back into the callback.
+      * Any sequenced elements are passed into the next callback.
-      *	Return a transition / animation / sequencer to continue the chain */
+      *	Return a transition / animation / combo to continue the chain.
+      */
     	return Animator.transition({
 			element : elements[0],